andkret/Cookbook/Introduction.md

 -   Automation of the data scientist's machine learning models and algorithms for production use

--   Data visualisation for employees and customers
+-   Data visualization for employees and customers

 -   Most of the time these guys start as traditional solution architects for systems that involve SQL databases, web servers, SAP